UofS-Pulse-Binfo/vcf_filter/docs/install.rst

   drush pm-enable vcf_filter

-Now we should able to find this module in "Home » Administration » Tripal » Extensions".
+Now we should able to find this module in Home » Administration » Tripal » Extensions.

 .. image:: install.1.menubar.png